Wilfred/babyc/README.md

 * No syntax/semantic check, and no parsing recovery (use gcc to validate your test programs before using this compiler).
 Should use 'error' statement in .y file, and should pass line numbers from lex to yacc to alleviate that serious usability problem.
 * Cannot parse standard C headers from '/usr/include' .... (see restrictions below)
 * Operator precedence not fully tested, might not be fully compliant to C99 yet.
+* Chaos guaranteed when function prototypes do not match functions calls.
 * Hardcoded temp filenames possibly left in current directory ('.extended.c', 'out.s' , 'out.o')

 ## Soon